SinusBot/docs/docs/installation/windows.md

 If the option is not available then the installer could not find a compatible TeamSpeak Client (see step 1).
 If you continue installation without this checkbox enabled the SinusBot will only be able to connect to Discord.

+3. Optionally you can [install youtube-dl](https://sinusbot.github.io/docs/youtube-dl/) to allow you to play media from youtube and other supported sites

 ## I can only connect the SinusBot to Discord, how can I fix it?

 As mentioned above: "TeamSpeak 3 Support" needs to be enabled when installing the SinusBot.
 To fix this you need to: